 Meanwhile, preheat a frying pan over medium heat.
 Add the cream cheese, parmesan and pureed squash.
 Stir to combine, letting the cheese melt in gently.
 When the pasta has almost cooked, add ½ cup of the starchy pasta water to the sauce and give it a good stir to amalgamate.
 Add the lemon juice and a pinch of chilli flakes for necessary lift – then give the sauce a taste and adjust the salt and lemon as required.

-When cooked to al dente, drain the pasta but reserve a bit more of the starchy pasta water.
+When cooked to al dente, drain the pasta but reserve a cup or so of the starchy pasta water.
 Immediately add the pasta to the sauce, stirring to combine, and adding a splash more pasta water so the pasta is just slightly too wet.
 (It will quickly thicken as it sits.)

 Transfer the pasta to waiting plates, then shake over the pangrattato.
 Resist the urge to add parmesan on top – that’s what the breadcrumbs are for – and serve.